irods/irods_capability_automated_ingest/README.md

 sudo systemctl start redis
 ```

+The [Redis documentation](https://redis.io/topics/admin) also recommends an additional step:
+> Make sure to set the Linux kernel overcommit memory setting to 1.
+Add vm.overcommit_memory = 1 to /etc/sysctl.conf and then reboot or run the command sysctl vm.overcommit_memory=1 for this to take effect immediately.

+This allows the Linux kernel to overcommit virtual memory even if this exceeds the physical memory on the host machine.
+See [kernel.org documentation](https://www.kernel.org/doc/Documentation/vm/overcommit-accounting) for more information.

-**Note:** If running on different computers, make sure Redis server accepts connections by editing the `bind` line in /etc/redis/redis.conf or /etc/redis.conf.
+**Note:** If running in a distributed environment, make sure Redis server accepts connections by editing the `bind` line in /etc/redis/redis.conf or /etc/redis.conf.

 #### Setting up virtual environment
 You may need to upgrade pip: